GodotWorkshop

 Screenshot 2025-02-06 at 10 27 20 PM

-Now that we have our animations set up, lets setup our collision shape.
-This will be used to track when we hit the obstacles in our game!
+Now that we have our animations set up, lets setup our collision shape which we will use for checking if we are touching the floor or obstacles.
 Click on your CollisionShape2D node and add a Rectangle collision shape to the Shape property.
-Then adjust the size to fit the dinosaur.
+Then adjust the size to fit the dinosaur by dragging the edges of the box or changing the width and height on the CollisionShape object.
 We should see something like this!
 With that we are pretty much all set!

 Screenshot 2025-02-06 at 10 30 17 PM